alshedivat/al-folio/_projects/netrium.md

 </div>

 The main goal of the Karlsruhe Tritium Neutrino (KATRIN) experiment is to measure the absolute neutrino mass scale.
 To do so, precise predictions of the measurement spectrum as a function of the anti-electron neutrino mass, and a multitude of parameters describing systematic uncertainties, are needed.
-The calculations needed to make such predictions are computationally very costly, and hence prohibitive for using sophisticated statistical methods for the analysis of the neutrino mass.
+The calculations needed to make such predictions are computationally very costly and hence prohibitive for using sophisticated statistical methods for the analysis of the neutrino mass.

-By per-calculating spectra over a range of intelligently chosen points in the parameter space, and then interpolating between with a deep neural network, we manage to predict spectra to very high accuracy at a fraction of the original cost.
+By per-calculating spectra over a range of intelligently chosen points in the parameter space, and then interpolating between with a deep neural network, we manage to predict spectra with very high accuracy at a fraction of the original cost.
-This does not only allow to run the same analyses much faster, but actually puts us into a position to analyze all of KATRIN data, including a full suite of systematic uncertainties, in a combined fit.
-Also techniques such as fully fledged MCMC sampling become possible.
+This does not only allow to run the same analyses much faster but puts us into a position to analyze all of KATRIN data, including a full suite of systematic uncertainties, in a combined fit.
+Also, techniques such as fully-fledged MCMC sampling become possible.

 In our recent paper that is currently under review at the European Physics Journal C (EPJ-C), we show that we can reproduce the official results of the first two KATRIN measurement campaigns with great agreement, and at a fraction of the cost.